 Fixed-price contract?
 Go here instead.

-Upwork Hourly Protection allows you to dispute a freelancer’s hours if you feel the freelancer has billed you for more time than they worked on your project.
-A dispute is a formal disagreement on an hourly contract about the current invoice from your freelancer.
+That’s why we created Upwork Hourly Protection.
+This safeguard allows you to dispute an agency or freelancer’s hours if you feel that you have been billed for more time than they worked on your project.

 File a dispute

 If you’ve requested a refund but time is running out to resolve the issue during the five-day review period, you should file a dispute.

 - We get to work quickly.
 We immediately alert your freelancer or agency business manager via email and a notification in their Upwork account.
 If they accept the dispute or don't respond for three days, we’ll refund any eligible disputed hours to you onto your original billing method (their hours may be protected).
 If the freelancer rejects the dispute, one of our dispute specialists will step in to help.